alalba221/2D_Game-Engine/README.md

   * ### tile handler: Class MapSys (2pts)
   * ### render the viewable set of tiles from the map based on your camera (2pts)
   * ### Adding collectibles (2pts)
 	* ### software organization and documentation (1 pts)
-		Based on your feedback previously, I organizied the filespace and put ECS architexture into this project
+		Based on your feedback previously, I organizied the filespace and put ECS architexture into this project.
+But there are still lots of places could be more concise.
 ## Others
 - [X] Add Y axis collosion detection and response.
 - [ ] Add Y axis collosion detection and response.